-A. The cooperative urban transportation planning process shall be carried out in accordance with a unified planning work program (hereinafter referred to as the "Planning Work Program") approved by the Commission, WisDOT and USDOT, in consultation with appropriate transportation providers, and made a part of this Agreement which shall constitute the scope of work to be performed under this Agreement.
-The draft Planning Work Program will be provided to the Transit Operators for their review, and their comments will be considered and incorporated in the preparation of the final Planning Work Program.
+- A. The cooperative metropolitan transportation planning process shall be carried out in accordance with a unified planning work program (hereinafter referred to as the "Overall Work Program") approved by the Commission, WisDOT and USDOT, in consultation with appropriate transportation providers.
+The Overall Work Program will be reviewed, approved, and replaced annually.
+The original and all approved subsequent Overall Work Programs during the terms of this agreement shall be made a part of this Agreement which shall constitute the scope of work to be performed under this Agreement. - B. The Overall Work Program shall set forth a description of the specific metropolitan transportation planning activities and products to be completed each calendar year, the corresponding staff and budgetary requirements, and the allocation of the total costs between the participating agencies.
+Responsibility for the following planning activities shall be identified in the Overall Work Program, where applicable: - 1.
+Preparing technical and other reports to assure documentation of the development, refinement, and reappraisal of the transportation plan; and - 2.
+Conducting detailed corridor or subarea studies to evaluate major transportation investment alternatives and their social, economic, and environmental impacts pursuant to 23 CFR 450. - C. Upon adoption of the Overall Work Program by the Commission and approval by WisDOT and by USDOT funding agencies, WisDOT shall authorize the Commission to proceed with the Overall Work Program in writing, and in accordance with the terms and conditions of such approval. - D. The Overall Work Program may be amended during the course of the year upon written request of the Commission subject to (1) the written concurrence of WisDOT and USDOT funding agencies and (2) the availability of funding, if applicable. - E. The cooperative metropolitan transportation planning process to be conducted under this agreement and governed by the provisions of 23 CFR 450 shall encompass the Metropolitan Planning Area, as determined by agreement between the Governor and the Commission.

-It is the intent of this Agreement that the metropolitan transportation planning process appropriately address the eight (8) planning factors and six (6) plan elements as identified in 23 U.S.C.
-134.

-The Planning Work Program shall set forth a description of the specific urban transportation planning activities and products to be completed each calendar year, the corresponding staff and budgetary requirements, and the allocation of the total costs between the participating agencies.
-Responsibility for the following planning activities shall be identified in the Planning Work Program, where applicable:

-- 1. Preparing technical and other reports to assure documentation of the development, refinement and reappraisal of the transportation plan; and - 2.
-Conducting detailed corridor or subarea studies to evaluate major transportation investment alternatives and their social, economic and environmental impacts pursuant to 23 CFR 450;

-B. Upon adoption of the Planning Work Program by the Commission and approval by WisDOT and by USDOT funding agencies, WisDOT shall, in writing, authorize the Commission to proceed with the Planning Work Program in accordance with the terms and conditions of such approval.

-The Planning Work Program may be amended during the course of the year upon written request of the Commission and subject to (1) the written concurrence of WisDOT and USDOT and (2) the availability of funding, if applicable.